Ticketedmoon/react-grid-draw-ui/README.md

 };
 ```

+**Note:** Currently it is required for the div wrapped by `<ReactGridDrawUI>` to contain an `id` attribute.
+This can be any ID.
+It must have a value as per how the tool currently works.
+Follow the example above for clarity.

 ## Props

 You can control the following props by providing values for them.
 If you don't, react-grid-draw-ui will manage and default them for you.